constantinadrian/gm_v2_unit_test/README.md

             - Can sort the reviews from rating or product name

             - If user is loggin and has left some reviews he can edit/delete their own reviews

+        11. Contact Page

+            - Where the user can contact the owner for different queries

+        12. Footer section

+            - Where the users can find newsletter subscription form

+            - Where the users can find informativ links

+            - Where the users can find links to the business social media pages

       - ##### Future Features to Implement: